Tannakian duality over Dedekind rings and applications: Introduction

+In Section \ref{Sect2} we propose a new definition of neutral Tannakian lattices.
+Saavedra's method is used to establish a full duality between neutral Tannakian lattices and flat affine group schemes over a Dedekind ring (Theorem \ref{main}).
+As a corollary we show that a Tannakian lattice is contained in a unique (up to equivalence) abelian envelope (Proposition \ref{torsor}).
+We also construct a torsor of isomorphisms between two fiber functors.

-The Tannakian duality is applied in Section \ref{Sect3} to study the property of homomorphisms of flat coalgebras over a Dedekind ring.
-The main results (Propostions \ref{hom_inj}, \ref{hom_sur}) provide conditions for such a homomorphism to be (special) injective or surjective.
-In Section \ref{Sect4} these results are used to study homomorphisms of flat group schemes: to characterize closed immersion and faithful flatness.
-We introduce the notion of local finiteness.
-For coalgebras over fields, local finiteness is an important property: each coalgebra is the union of its finite dimensional subcoalgebras.
-The situation becomes more complicated for flat coalgebras over Dedekind ring.
-A flat coalgebra over a Dedekind ring is still the union of its finite subcoalgebras.
-However one generally cannot chose the subcoalgebras to be special (see Definition \ref{def_special}).
-Consequently, it is not true in general that a flat group scheme is pro-algebraic in the sense that it is the limit of a pro-system of group schemes of finite type in which the structure morphisms are faithfully flat.
-It is even not known, which flat group scheme of finite type is locally finite (some classes are known, see Proposition \ref{smooth_lf}).
-It is thus natural to pose the question: when the Tannakian group of a Tannakian category over a Dedekind ring is pro-algebraic (see \ref{Q2}).
-Another question is to know, in terms of Tannakian duality, when a flat group scheme is smooth.
+The Tannakian duality is used in Section \ref{Sect3} to study properties of homomorphisms of flat coalgebras over a Dedekind ring.
+We first introduce the notions of special coalgebra homomorphisms and special subcoalgebras (Definition \ref{def_special}).
+For coalgebras over a field, one has the local finiteness property: each coalgebra is the union of its finite dimensional subcoalgebras.
+The situation becomes more complicated for flat coalgebras over a Dedekind ring.
+A flat coalgebra over a Dedekind ring is still the union of its finite subcoalgebras, but one cannot choose the subcoalgebras to be at the same time finite and saturated as submodules.
+We introduced the notion of special locally finite coalgebras over a Dedekind ring, which are those representable as union of finite saturated subcoalgebras.
+We show that the coordinate ring of a flat group scheme, the generic fiber of which is reduced and connected, is specially locally finite (Proposition \ref{smooth_lf}).
+In the second part of this section we provide conditions for a coalgebra homomorphism to be (specially) injective or surjective (Propostions \ref{hom_inj}, \ref{hom_sur}).

-In the last part of Section \ref{Sect4}, using the Tannakian duality we give a criterion for the exactness of sequences of homomorphisms of flat affine group schemes over Dedekind rings.
+In Section \ref{Sect4} the results on homomorphisms of flat coalgebras are used to study homomorphisms of flat group schemes: to characterize closed immersions and the faithful flatness.
+In the last part of Section \ref{Sect4}, we give a criterion for the exactness of sequences of homomorphisms of flat affine group schemes over Dedekind rings in terms of Tannakian duality.
+Such a criterion for group schemes over a field has proved to be a useful tool, see \cite{EH06, EHS08, EH08, Hai13}.
+Some applications of the results in this section will be presented in a subsequent paper \cite{DHS}.